caltechlibrary/newt/README.md

 ## What type of applications are supported by Newt?

-Most LAM applications are focused on managing and curating some sort of metadata records.
+Most GLAM applications are focused on managing and curating some sort of metadata records.
 This is the primary target of Newt.
 This might be as simple as a controlled vocabulary or as complex as an archival or repository metadata record.

 ## Motivation